 GeneCards Summary for PLK4 Gene

-PLK4 (Polo-Like Kinase 4) is a Protein Coding gene.
-Diseases associated with PLK4 include microcephaly and chorioretinopathy, autosomal recessive, 2.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein tyrosine kinase activity.
+PLK4 (Polo Like Kinase 4) is a Protein Coding gene.
+Diseases associated with PLK4 include microcephaly and chorioretinopathy, autosomal recessive, 2 and seckel syndrome.
+Among its related pathways are Cell Cycle, Mitotic and RB in Cancer.
+GO annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is PLK5.

 UniProtKB/Swiss-Prot for PLK4 Gene